27/07/2020 | Press releases

 Innovative research centre launches to improve children’s care

-Children with lifelong neurodevelopmental conditions such as autism and cerebral palsy will soon benefit from ground-breaking studies carried out closer to home after East Suffolk and North Essex NHS Foundation Trust (ESNEFT) launched an innovative new research centre.
+Children with neurodevelopmental conditions like autism and cerebral palsy will soon get help from new studies.
+Ground-breaking studies will be carried out closer to home at the innovative new research centre launched at East Suffolk and North Essex NHS Foundation Trust (ESNEFT).

-The Synapse Centre for Neurodevelopment brings together paediatricians, speech and language specialists, clinical psychologists, physiotherapists and researchers from ESNEFT.
-They will add to the trust’s established research and development program by translating biomedical research into practical therapies.
-The team will also work alongside local universities and industry leaders to explore new approaches which will benefit young patients and their families.
+The Synapse Centre for Neurodevelopment brings together clinicians and researchers from ESNEFT.
+They will translate biomedical research into practical therapies.
+The team will work with local universities and industry leaders. ,

-The centre will focus on areas which affect brain development, such as bacterial imbalances in the gut, the role of the immune system and metabolism.
-It will also explore new behavioural approaches as well as common co-morbidities linked with neuro-disabling conditions, such as gastrointestinal problems, seizures and sleep disturbance.
+Research will focus on how bacterial imbalances in the gut, the immune system and metabolism affect brain development.
+It will also explore new behavioural approaches to therapy.
+The team’s research will include common co-morbidities, gastrointestinal problems, seizures and sleep disturbance.

-Regular webinars and journal clubs will also be held for junior doctors from the east of England to encourage more to pursue a career in the specialty.
+The centre will run regular webinars and journal clubs for junior doctors.
+The aim is to encourage more doctors in the east of England to pursue a career in the specialty.

-“Neuro-disabling conditions have a significant impact on both children and their families throughout their entire lives.
-These children suffer from many associated health problems that can significantly impair quality of life and be life-limiting.
+“Neuro-disabling conditions have a significant impact on both children and their families.
+This lasts throughout their entire lives.
+These children suffer from associated health problems that can impair their quality of life and be life-limiting.

-“Better understanding these difficulties and intervening early can have a positive impact on a child’s development and significantly reduce the health difficulties they will encounter in the longer-term, which is why this work is so important.
+“Better understanding and intervening early can have a positive impact on a child’s development.
+It can reduce the health difficulties they will encounter in the longer-term.
+That is why this work is so important.

-“The centre has already attracted interest from paediatricians and researchers across the UK, Europe and the US.
-We are really looking forward to working with many of these partners to further improve the care, treatment and outcomes for these young patients.”
+“The centre has already attracted interest from paediatricians and researchers across the Europe and the US.
+We look forward to working with these partners, to improve the care, treatment and outcomes for these young patients.”

-More information about the Synapse Centre for Neurodevelopment, how to get involved and support its work is on the Synapse Centre website.
+Find out how to get involved and support the centre’s work on the Synapse Centre website.

 Back to top